← All Posts

 Digital Penetration Are we capturing online growth?

 No single metric tells the full story.
-A supplier with strong sales but poor instock is leaving money on the table.
-A supplier with great instock but declining AUR is becoming less profitable.
-A supplier with good store performance but low digital penetration is missing the fastest-growing channel.
+Strong sales but poor instock?
+You're leaving money on the table.
+Great instock but declining AUR?
+You're becoming less profitable.
+Good store performance but low digital penetration?
+You're missing the fastest-growing channel.

 Building Your Weekly KPI Dashboard